-This course will cover the basic concepts of embedded system architecture and the methodology behind the cross development toolchains.
+4 credit hours (3 hours of lecture and 2 hours of lab) This course will cover the basic concepts of embedded system architecture and the methodology behind the cross development toolchains.
 There will be an overview of the Linux kernel configuration, types of bootloaders, types of Linux file systems, and the use of the tool chain to build an embedded Linux operating system and file system.
-The class will review topics on Linux internals, including the scheduler, device drivers, multiprocessing, multithreading, and interrupt handlers.
+The class will review topics on Linux internals, including the device multiprocessing, scheduler. drivers. multithreading, and interrupt handlers.
 There will be lab exercises to provide hands-on experience on cross platform development for an embedded Linux 2.6 system on an ARM 9 microcontroller target.
-Course topics include: Embedded Linux Basic Concepts, GNU Cross-Platform Development Tool chain, Embedded Boot loaders, Root File System Selection For Embedded Devices, Linux Kernel Considerations, Network Settings in Embedded Systems, Linux Kernel Overview (Kernel Modules, Device Drivers), Linux Kernel Overview (Linux Scheduler, Multi-Processing, Multi-Threading, Interrupt Handlers), Debugging Tools and Real Time Overview.
+Course topics include: Embedded Linux Basic Concepts, GNU Cross-Platform Development Tool chain, Embedded Boot loaders, Root File System Selection For Embedded Devices, Linux Kernel Considerations, Network Settings in Embedded Systems, Linux Kernel Overview (Kernel Modules, Device Drivers), Linux Kernel Overview (Linux Scheduler, Multi-Processing, Multi-Threading, Interrupt Handlers), Debugging Tools and Real Time Systems Overview.